Mastering the Art of Growing Tomatoes: An Essential Guide for a Bountiful Harvest

 - Transplant seedlings: After the last frost has passed and the soil has warmed, transplant your tomato seedlings outdoors.
 Plant them deeper than they were in their pots, burying the stem up to the first set of true leaves.
 This will encourage the development of a strong root system.

-- Choose a sunny location: Tomatoes require at least 6 to 8 hours of direct sunlight per day for optimal growth and fruit production.
+- Choose a sunny location: Tomatoes require at least 6 to 8 hours of direct sunlight daily for optimal growth and fruit production.

 - Prepare the soil: Tomatoes prefer well-draining, fertile soil with a pH between 6.0 and 6.8.
 Add compost or aged manure to the planting site to improve soil fertility.